-We have established an appointments system for face-to-face consultations with the doctor, which balances the needs of patients to make a pre-bookable appointment.
-Some appointments are available to be booked up to four weeks in advance while other appointments are available to be booked on the day.
+We have established an appointments system for face-to-face consultations with our clinicians, which balances the needs of patients to make pre-bookable appointments with the flexibility of on-the-day and sit-and-wait clinics.
+Some appointments are available up to four weeks in advance.

 We have a limited number of early morning and evening appointments for those who are unable to attend the surgery during the day.
 We can also provide access to evening appointments between 5:00pm and 8:00pm on weekdays and between 8:00am and 12:00pm on weekends via the Chesterfield GP Hub.

 You can make an appointment by:

 - Visiting one of our sites and speaking to Receptionist

 - Calling the practice on 01246 232 946

 - Booking online via SystmOnline

 Please note that face-to-face consultation times may vary for each clinician.
 GP consultations are 10 minutes and are available by appointment only.